bigkahuna443/sc2020-randomizer/README.md

 ------------
 Running mods with Celeste requires you to have installed [Everest](https://everestapi.github.io/).

 **NOTE: this config is not yet bundled in with the map pack.
-You will need to download manually for now.**:
+You will need to download manually for now.**
 1. Download the [Spring Collab 2020 pack](https://gamebanana.com/maps/211745).
 2. Download the [Celeste Randomizer](https://gamebanana.com/tools/6848).
 3. The config is included by default and the Collab levels will be available in the randomizer level select screen.